 My website is also dedicated to the memory of my precious English Setter "Jessie" who died on

-My Poems and Stories web page shows the close connection between humans and dogs which has existed for more than a 100,000 Years and the inter-connectedness of all life.
+My Poems and Stories web page shows the close connection between human beings and dogs which has existed for more than a 100,000 Years and the inter-connectedness of all life.
 A Dog is Man's Best Friend.

 My English Setter Breed web page provides some information about these beautiful dogs.

 My Pet Grief web page talks about the joy of Love and the pain of Grief.
 These feelings are inter-connected.
 The stronger you love, the stronger will be the pain you suffer in your grief.

 Elisabeth Kubler-Ross in her book 'The Wheel of Life' states "the sole purpose of life is to grow.
 The ultimate lesson is learning how to love and be loved unconditionally."